 Effectively commenting your code

-Using bool packing to optimise your code
+Using bit fields in struct

 Using const keyword to optimise your code

 Writing a sound technical design document

 Using bitshift operators in enum

 Using the new lambda feature in C++11

 Introduction

 C++ is a vast ocean.
 There are many concepts and techniques that are required to master C++.
 On top of that, there are also few little tricks which a programmer can learn from time to time to help in developing better software.
 In this chapter we will look at some of the techniques which a programmer can learn to help write better code.